Enterprise JFrog CLI Configuration Reference

 πŸ“˜

-: This command calls the /artifactory/api/system/ping endpoint.
+The jf rt ping command sends a request to the /artifactory/api/system/ping endpoint.
 It returns OK when Artifactory responds correctly.
 If the configured URL does not point to an Artifactory instance (for example, a typo or a load balancer landing page), the command may still exit 0 if the server returns any HTTP 200 response.
 Always verify the Artifactory URL includes the correct hostname for your instance.

 CI/CD Configuration

-Typical automation patterns include non-interactive mode (CI=true disables prompts), server entries created with --interactive=false together with --url and --access-token or --password, and environment variables such as JFROG_URL and JFROG_ACCESS_TOKEN as the source of truth in some setups.
+Typical automation patterns include non-interactive mode (CI=true disables prompts), server entries created with --interactive=false together with --url and --access-token or --password, and credentials stored in environment variables (for example, JFROG_URL and JFROG_ACCESS_TOKEN) that you pass into jf config add or expand into command flags.
 A teardown step such as jf config rm <server-id> --quiet reduces the chance of credentials persisting on ephemeral agents.

 Boundary Conditions and Limits